-- 13.32 Objective: To encourage company to align executive remuneration with long-term performance through the cycle.
+- 13.33 Objective: To encourage company to align executive remuneration with long-term performance through the cycle.
 Incentive schemes should be transparent, understandable, long-term and appropriate to the circumstances and strategy of the company.
 In order to achieve alignment with shareholders, executives should make a material, long-term investment in company shares and these shares should be subject to a suitable holding period following an executive's departure.
-Companies should disclose the time by which new executives should reach the target level share ownership. - 13.33 Process: In 2018, EOS, on our behalf, informed the company on its recommendation to vote against the say-on-pay proposal due to the lack of or poor disclosure of explicit share ownership requirements.
-In 2020, the company acknowledged that it should disclose policies on share ownership requirements. - 13.34 Escalation through voting: During the 2021 annual general meeting, LGPS Central voted against Amazon's say-on-pay proposal due to the lack of pledging policy, clawback policy, and minimum share ownership requirement. - 13.35 Outcome: A plan has been established for the company to disclose policies on share ownership requirement and we will monitor the company for updates relating to the issue.
+Companies should disclose the time by which new executives should reach the target level share ownership. - 13.34 Process: In 2018, EOS, on our behalf, informed the company on its recommendation to vote against the say-on-pay proposal due to the lack of or poor disclosure of explicit share ownership requirements.
+In 2020, the company acknowledged that it should disclose policies on share ownership requirements. - 13.35 Escalation through voting: During the 2021 annual general meeting, LGPSC voted against Amazon's say-on-pay proposal due to the lack of pledging policy, clawback policy, and minimum share ownership requirement.